christophgil/ZIPsFS/README.md

 ZIPsFS functions as a **union or overlay** file system, merging multiple file structures into a unified directory.
-This directory presents the underlying files and subdirectories from the specified sources (branches) as a single, cohesive structure.
+This directory presents the underlying files and sub-directories from the specified sources (branches) as a single, cohesive structure.
 Any newly created or modified files are stored in the first file location, while all other sources remain read-only, ensuring that their files are never altered.
 ZIPsFS treats **ZIP files as expandable folders**, typically naming them by appending ``.Contents/`` to the original ZIP file name.
 However, this behavior can be customized using filename-based rules.
 Extensive configuration options allow adjustments.
 Changes can be applied without disrupting the file system.